go to text

 [Fleet Leader] Yoshiyuki Shimotome

-The Chiba branch where I work does a lot of construction work on the sea in the summer and on rivers in the winter, and most of the ships belonging to the Chiba branch go up the river, especially during the dry season from November to May.
-To go up the river, they have to go under dozens of bridges.
-Many of the bridges in the Tokyo area are very low, so we carefully calculate the bridge height and tide level, create a navigation plan, and then navigate.
-Many of the navigations are done at night due to the night tide (low tide is much lower than daytime), and we often have to pass with a clearance of less than 11 cm.
-Even if we know that we can pass by calculation and actual measurement, it's still nerve-wracking when a low bridge approaches us.
-In order to safely moor under the low bridge, we use spat that can expand and contract under the water, which is one of our company's characteristics and is in high demand.
+The Chiba branch where I work handles a lot of sea construction in the summer and river construction in the winter.
+During the dry season, especially from November to May, most of our vessels travel up rivers.
+To navigate up rivers, they must pass under dozens of bridges.
+Many of the bridges in the Tokyo area are very low, so we meticulously calculate bridge heights and tide levels before creating navigation plans.
+Many of our navigations occur at night due to the night tide (low tide, which is significantly lower than daytime), and we often only have a clearance of less than 10 cm.
+Even when we know from calculations and measurements that we can pass, it's still nerve-wracking when a low bridge approaches.
+To safely moor under these low bridges, we use expandable spat systems that can be extended underwater.
+This is a distinctive feature of our company and is in high demand.

-Our company was an early adopter of bridge-lifting pushers, which are becoming popular in the Tokyo area, and is operating safely.
-Being able to stop unpowered crane ships and barges on narrow rivers with many ships is a huge relief and safety factor.
-Another major feature of our company is the 400 SD (assembly) barges we own.
-Wherever there is water, we can transport them to anywhere and assemble them to suit the site, then load them with cranes, backhoes, and other equipment and carry out construction and operation.
+Our company was an early adopter of bridge-lifting pushers, which are becoming popular in the Tokyo area, and we operate them safely.
+The ability to stop towed vessels such as non-powered crane boats and barges on narrow rivers with many other ships is a huge factor in peace of mind and safety.
+Another major feature of our company is our fleet of 400 SD (assembly barges).
+Wherever there is water, we can transport them and assemble them into the appropriate shape for the site, then load them with equipment such as cranes and backhoes for construction and operation.

-My goal is to build a crane barge that I have drawn and designed myself and operate it safely.
-I am still inexperienced, but I would like to gain experience, knowledge, and skills and work together with everyone involved in ships to operate over 100 ships safely and smoothly on this dangerous water.
+My goal is to build and safely operate a crane barge that I have drawn and designed myself.
+I am still inexperienced, but I would like to gain experience, knowledge, and skills, and work together with everyone involved in shipping to safely and smoothly operate over 100 ships on these dangerous waters.

 [Civil Engineer] Keisuke Minagawa